google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/dakelh_carrier_syllabics/content.md

 </figure>
 <figcaption>The above example on line one shows incorrect Carrier Syllabics forms, as rendered in Google’s Noto Sans Canadian Aboriginal Syllabics.
 The second line shows the correct glyph shapes for these characters, rendered in November Syllabics.</figcaption>

 In addition to the preferences noted above, Dakelh users have a preference for the contemporary design of certain finals characters, particularly ᑋ  ᔆ  ᘁ  ᙆ .
 Historically, these characters were rendered as serifed, Latin-script form characters, which intentionally appeared distinct from other Syllabics finals characters.
-Francois Prince and Dennis Cumberland confirmed with the author that the contemporary community prefers monolinear shapes for these characters, which they feel better harmonize with the total Syllabics orthography, and which remain legible in text settings.<a id="back-1" href="#1"><sup>1</sup></a>
+Francois Prince and Dennis Cumberland confirmed with the author that the contemporary community prefers monolinear shapes for these characters, which they feel better harmonize with the total Syllabics orthography, and which remain legible in text settings.<sup>1</sup>

 ## Vertical positioning of finals